U.S. Drought 2012: Farm and Food Impacts

 Web page contains background information and data on farm and rural labor, including legal mechanisms for obtaining foreign-born workers.
 It contains information on ERS work on potential farm impacts of immigration policy changes, as well as information on the characteristics of the farm and rural labor force including Hispanics, and data on unauthorized immigrants in the United States.

-Cucumbers: Background Statistics
+Turkey Sector: Background & Statistics

 Poverty: ERS Analysis and Research